IBM-Cloud/collaboration/README.md

 In order to run the application locally you need to do some additional configuration.

 Copy all credentials of your Bluemix service(s) into a new file 'env.json'.
-There is a sample file '[env_sample.json](https://github.com/IBM-Bluemix/collaboration/blob/master/server/env_sample.json)' that shows the structure.
+There is a sample file '[env_sample.json](https://github.com/IBM-Bluemix/collaboration/blob/master/server/env_sample.json)' that shows the base structure with the Cloudant service.
+The file '[env_sample_services.json](https://github.com/IBM-Bluemix/collaboration/blob/master/server/env_sample_services.json)' contains additional Bluemix services.
 You can get the credentials by invoking the command 'cf env collaboration'.

 The SSO service only allows to define one callback per Bluemix application.
 However to run the application locally the callback needs to point to a local URL like 'http://localhost:3000/auth/ibm/callback'.
 To work around this you can create a second Node.js application, bind the same SSO service to it and define a second callback.
 Make sure you copy the credentials of this second instance into env.json.